eneroth/git-externals/README.markdown

         [git]
         git-externals = git://github.com/eneroth/git-externals.git

-3. Repeat steps 1 and 2 for any folders in your project.
+3. Repeat step 1 for any folders in your project.
 4. From the main project folder, run the script.
 		$ python3 git-externals.py